Will Palmer (cricketer): 1773

 1773 was the best of Palmer's known seasons.
-He appeared in eight noted eleven-a-side matches and in one top-class single wicket match.
+He appeared in eight noted eleven-a-side matches and in one single wicket match.
 The latter was played on 2 June at the Artillery Ground between Five of Hambledon and Five of England, including Palmer.
 It was a low-scoring match which England won by 1 wicket.
 Palmer was dismissed for 1 in both innings.
 He made his first known appearance for Surrey at Laleham Burway on 21–22 June in a match against Kent.
 He scored 8 and 5 as Surrey won by 35 runs.

 Palmer then had an outstanding match on 2–3 July at the Artillery Ground as England defeated Hampshire by 6 wickets.
 Hampshire batted first and were all out for 132.
 England replied with 187, of which Palmer scored 52 not out, a first innings lead of 55.
 Hampshire scored 154 in the second innings.
 Palmer with 30 not out and John Boorman with 55 led England to victory at 100/4.
 Palmer had a match total of 82 and was not out in both innings.

-On 19–21 July, Palmer was in the Surrey team which defeated Kent by 153 runs at Bourne Paddock.
+On 19–21 July, Palmer was in the Surrey which defeated Kent by 153 runs at Bishopsbourne Paddock.
 He top-scored in the first innings with 22 in a total of 77.
 Kent were all out for 63.
 Surrey built on their lead and scored 217 in the second innings, Palmer contributing 38.
 Kent were bowled out for 78.
 As happened in Kent the previous year, a song was written to celebrate Surrey's victory.
 The writer was the Rev. J. Duncombe of Sevenoaks.
 It was called Surrey Triumphant and was a parody of The Ballad of Chevy Chase.
 Several players were mentioned and one of the verses was: "Palmer, for batting well esteemed".